2cubs/lib2cubs-lowlevel-com/README.md

 that I'm a crazy person).

-The first 10 types (0x0 - 0x9) are reserved for the needs of the library developers, we kindly ask you to do not use it.
+The first 10 types (0x0 - 0x9) are reserved for the needs of the library developers, we kindly ask you to do not use them.

 If you really sure that you want to create your own types (and processors for them) You can use one or few from the last part of the range, values 0xA - 0xF are free to use